smartpay-co/integration-examples/scripts/README-GET-STARTED.md

 ### Automated

-As we mentioned above, having `Node.js v14` in place will make it a lot easier to get this example up and running by simply executing:
+Assuming you have Node.js v14+ now, the last step for you is to:

 ```shell
 npm run start
 ```

+> :warning: Please note that it could take a while for everything to be configured & installed.

-then, after the build is finished, visit [http://localhost:3080](http://localhost:3080)
+then, after the build is finished, **visit [http://localhost:3080](http://localhost:3080)**.

+---

 ### Manual